-Religious Education Intent Statement

 Curriculum Area: Religious Education

 Our Religious Education curriculum aims to help children to acquire and develop knowledge and understanding of Christianity and the other principal religions represented in the UK; to appreciate the way that religious beliefs shape life and our behaviour, develop the ability to make reasoned and informed judgements about religious and moral issues and enhance their spiritual, moral, social and cultural development.
 In promoting children’s spiritual, moral, social and cultural development we will equip them with the right attitudes to flourish in the community and be good citizens in a diverse, multicultural society.

-We acknowledge that each religion studied contributes to the education of all our children.
-We promote teaching in religious education that stresses open enquiry and first-hand experiences wherever possible.
+At Brookfield Community Primary School we acknowledge that each religion studied can contribute to the education of all our children.
+We promote teaching in Religious Education that stresses open enquiry and first-hand experiences wherever possible.

 At the beginning of each unit, children share their prior knowledge, which informs planning and teaching.
 A series of stimulating lessons are planned, with clear knowledge and skills -based learning objectives and subject-specific vocabulary, which is included on the termly knowledge organisers.
 End of unit assessment tasks are used to demonstrate progress, knowledge and understanding.
 Teachers assess learning in Religious Education against knowledge-based and skills-based learning objectives.